programminghistorian/jekyll/lessons/from-html-to-list-of-words-1.md

 even though you cannot read it; you can cut and paste it to a text file to double check.

-Let’s take a moment to make sure we understand how `trial-contents.py` is able to use the functions stored in `obo.py`.
-The stripTags function that we saved to `obo.py` requires one argument.
+Let’s take a moment to make sure we understand how *trial-contents.py* is able to use the functions stored in *obo.py*.
+The *stripTags* function that we saved to *obo.py* requires one argument.
 In other words, to run properly it needs one piece of information to be supplied.
 Recall the trained dog example from a previous lesson.
 In order to bark, the dog needs two things: air and a delicious treat.
-The stripTags function in `obo.py` needs one thing: a string called pageContents.
-But you’ll notice that when we call stripTags in the final program (`trialcontents.py`) there’s no mention of “pageContents“.
+The *stripTags* function in *obo.py* needs one thing: a string called *pageContents*.
+But you’ll notice that when we call *stripTags* in the final program (*trialcontents.py*) there’s no mention of “*pageContents*“.
 Instead the function is given HTML as an argument.
 This can be confusing to many people when they first start programming.
 Once a function has been declared, we no longer need to use the same variable name when we call the function.
 As long as we provide the right type of argument, everything should work fine, no matter what we call it.
-In this case we wanted pageContents to use the contents of our HTML variable.
+In this case we wanted *pageContents* to use the contents of our HTML variable.
 You could have passed it any string, including one you input directly between the parentheses.
-Try rerunning `trial-content.py`, changing the stripTags argument to “I am quite fond of dogs” and see what happens.
-Note that depending on how you define your function (and what it does) your argument may need to be something other than a string: an integer for example.
+Try rerunning *trial-content.py*, changing the *stripTags* argument to “I am quite fond of dogs” and see what happens.
+Note that depending on how you define your function (and what it does) your argument may need to be something other than a string: an *integer* for example.

 Suggested Reading